woodser/monero-ts/docs/getting_started_guide/getting_started.md

 # Initial Setup

-Skip ahead to [Create a new Node project](#create-a-new-node-project) if you already have git installed.
+Skip ahead to [Create a new Node.js project](#create-a-new-node.js-project) if you already have Node.js and npm installed.

 ## Install Node.js and npm
 You need to install node.js and the node package manager (npm) to obtain and use the monero-javascript library.

 ### Windows
-1. [Download the node.js Windows installer](https://nodejs.org/en/download/) from the node.js website.
+1. [Download the Node.js Windows installer](https://nodejs.org/en/download/) from the Node.js website.
 2. Open the installer.
 3. Click “next”.
 4. Click the checkbox next to “I accept the terms in this license agreement.” and click “next”.
-5. Click “next” to install node.js to the default directory.
+5. Click “next” to install Node.js to the default directory.
 6. Make sure that npm is listed as one of the installation packages, then click “next”.
 7. Click “next”.
 8. Click “Install”.